-The proposed method is applied to the aeroelastic analysis of a bridge model with a thin rectangular section.
+The proposed method is applied to the aeroelastic analysis of a section model with a thin rectangular section.
 Fig. 1 shows the damping ratios of the aeroelastic system obtained by the proposed method and by the branch method.
 The results obtained by the proposed method are in good agreement with the values obtained by the branch method.
-The time-domain aeroelastic analysis is performed for the forced vibration at a wind velocity of 55 m/s.
+The time-domain aeroelastic analysis is performed for the free vibration at a wind velocity of 15 m/s.
+A free vibration of the section model is induced by initial displacements of 1 cm in vertical direction and 0.01 rad in the rotational direction.
 Although the aeroelastic analysis is performed near the flutter onset velocity, the proposed method accurately yields displacements compared with those by the convolution integral.